ckuijjer/expatcinema.com/README.md

 Error: Failed to launch the browser process! spawn /tmp/localChromium/chromium/mac_arm-1205129/chrome-mac/Chromium.app/Contents/MacOS/Chromium ENOENT
 ```

-you need to install Chromium locally, run `yarn install-chromium` to do so and update `LOCAL_CHROMIUM_EXECUTABLE_PATH` in `browser.ts` to point to the Chromium executable
+you need to install Chromium locally, run `yarn install-chromium` to do so and update `LOCAL_CHROMIUM_EXECUTABLE_PATH` in `browser.ts` to point to the Chromium executable.
+See https://github.com/Sparticuz/chromium#running-locally--headlessheadful-mode for how